OpenCodeList Specification¶

 A code list is a classic relational table with columns and data rows, where at least one column should serve as the key (code).
 OpenCodeList allows for defining generic code lists.

-Code List Collection¶
+Code List Set¶

 Specification¶